ASC102 - Introduction to Sociology: the Sociology of Everyday Life

 |Scheduled learning activities - campus||

-IKE (CBD): Online independent and collaborative learning activities including fortnightly online workshops, as per Cloud (online) students' scheduled learning commitments.
+NIKERI (CBD): Online independent and collaborative learning activities including fortnightly practical experiences (workshops), as per Online students' scheduled learning commitments.
 Students must also attend and participate in 2 x 5-day (10-days) intensives at the National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute, Waurn Ponds (Geelong) Campus

 Unit Fee Information